src-bin/substrate-docs/use/upgrading-terraform.md

 1. Change the contents of `terraform-aws.version-constraint` to specify the desired minimum version.
 2. Commit that change to version control.
-3. Run `substrate setup` and `substrate create-account` in all your service accounts.
-The one-command way to do this is: `sh <(substrate accounts -format shell)`
+3. Run `substrate setup` and `substrate account update` in all your service accounts.
+The one-command way to do this is: `sh <(substrate account list --format shell)`